dhardestylewis/terrain_aggregator/README.md

 ```bash
 >idev
 ```
-#**The following environment variables should be set before running the other commands-**
+#**The following environment variables should be set before running the other commands**
 ```bash
 export POSTGRES_PASS=password
 export POSTGRES_ADDR=127.0.0.1:5432